-Motivation is a very important for an organization because of the following benefits it provides:-
+Motivation is a very important for an organization because of the following benefits it provides:- filiated to GGSIP University, New Delhi)

 - 1. Puts human resources into action - 2.
 Improves level of efficiency of employees - 3.
 Leads to achievement of organizational goals - 4.
+Builds friendly relationship e by DHE, Govt. of NCT Delhi, Affiliated to GGSIP University Delhi and Approved by Bar Council of India & NCTE

-Builds friendly relationship Leads to stability of work force
+Leads to stability of work force